Prince William County Animal Control

 It is helpful to attach a clear, recent photo of your pet to the email.
 When a person calls to report a missing pet, and the animal is not currently at the Animal Shelter, a lost card is filled out by the staff member taking the call.
 Naturally, the more complete the information, the better the chances that the animal will be identified if it comes into the Shelter.

-Should your dog be picked up running-at-large by the Animal Control Officer, you may redeem them at the Animal Shelter during the following hours -- Monday-Friday, 8 a.m. to 5:30 p.m.; Saturday-Sunday and holidays, 7 a.m. to 4:30 p.m.
-You must bring proof of ownership, vaccination and proof that your dog possesses a valid license.
+Should your dog be picked up running-at-large by the Animal Control Officer, you may redeem them at the Animal Shelter during the following hours -- Tuesday-Friday, 8 a.m. to 5:30 p.m.; Saturday-Sunday-Monday and holidays, 7 a.m. to 4:30 p.m.
+By law, your dog or cat is required to have a current rabies vaccination and you must show proof that your dog possesses a valid County dog license.

 If you arrive during the hours that the Animal Shelter is closed, you will need to knock on the door, or call 703-792-6500, for assistance.
 You will also be required to pay a boarding fee of $15 per day for each day your dog has been retained